 Don’t assume that because your credit history is limited that your choices of a credit card should be.
-Take care in the credit card you apply for.
 Think about what your immediate needs are and how the card can benefit you best.

-We recommend starting with a secured card to build credit.
-Then you can later graduate to another card with more perks central to your credit life.
+You could consider a secured card to build credit.
+Then, you can graduate to a card with more benefits.
 And don’t fall into the trap of thinking you need to have a revolving balance to earn credit.
 All you have to do to earn credit is use it - so use your credit card but pay it in full every month.
 That way you can build credit and avoid debt.

 3. Buy Small, Not Big